 Gas furnaces are built to last for many years, but you can extend its lifespan with routine, preventative maintenance.
-The following information, provided by Acticalc Heating & Plumbing, will help your furnace run more efficiently for longer, while limiting expensive repairs in the future.
+The following information will help your furnace run more efficiently for longer, while limiting expensive repairs in the future.

 1) Be safe about furnace maintenance